jemmy512/book-notes/CS/TCP:IP Illustrated, Volume 1.md

 1. The receiver places in the first SACK block the sequence number range contained in the segment it has most recently received.
 2. **???** Other SACK blocks are listed in the order in which they appeared as first blocks in previous SACK options.
 That is, they are filled in by repeating the most recently sent SACK blocks (in other segments) that are not subsets of another block about to be placed in the option being constructed.

+[RFC6675]Note that an ACK which carries new SACK data is counted as a duplicate acknowledgment under this definition even if it carries new data, changes the advertised window, or moves the cumulative acknowledgment point, which is different from the definition of duplicate acknowledgment in [RFC5681].

 #### 14.6.2 SACK Sender Behavior
 The SACK sender keeps track of any cumulative ACK information it receives (like any TCP sender), plus any SACK information it receives.